codecleaner-ai/playground/codebase/dice-game/typescript/README.md

 # TypeScript Code Snippets:

-Code snippets written in TypeScript that we can use to demonstrate the Code Cleaner functionalities.
+Code snippets written in TypeScript that we can use to demonstrate the CodeCleaner functionalities.

 - [Dice Game](./dice-game.ts): A simple dice game.